theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-connection.md

 1. In the main menu of the Alteryx Designer navigate to **File > Manage Connections**.
 The window "Connection Manager" opens.
 2. Click **[New Data Source]**.<br>
-3. Select To connect to an SAP source system:<br>
+3. Look Up and select one of the following technologies:<br>
-- Look up *SAP Application Server* to connect to SAP via a single application server.
+- *SAP Application Server* connects to SAP via a single application server.
-- Look up *SAP Load Balancing* to connect to SAP via a load balancing server.<br>
+- *SAP Load Balancing* connects to SAP via a load balancing server.<br>
 ![Data-Connection-Manager](/img/content/xfa/dcm/data-connection-manager.png){:class="img-responsive"}
 3. Fill out the data source details to establish an SAP connection, see [Data Source Settings](#data-source-settings). <br>
 4. In the subsection *Connection* The connection details consist of four subsections:
 [Secure Network Communication](#authentication).<br>